-Become familiar with a range of classical and contemporary techniques you will be able to confidently implement in your daily work.
+Become familiar with a range of classical and contemporary field techniques you will be able to confidently implement in your daily work.

 No sessions found.

-This intensive one-day training course will provide participants with hands-on practical experience in designing and executing aquifer pumping tests, as well a selection of techniques used to purge bores and obtain groundwater samples for a range of routine and novel analyses.
+This intensive three-day training course will provide participants with hands-on practical experience in designing and executing aquifer pumping tests, as well a selection of techniques used to purge bores and obtain groundwater samples for a range of routine and novel analyses.

 This is your opportunity to become familiar with a range of classical and contemporary techniques you will be able to confidently implement in your daily work.